 The Bottom Line on Title IX: Your Responsibility as a Mandatory Reporter

 UM employees are mandatory reporters when it comes to students disclosing information about sexual misconduct, but many people don’t know what that means.
-This session will focus on what UM employees need to know about Title IX and student sexual misconduct.
-It will outline the University's Discrimination Policy and Procedures for a University investigation, how to respond if a student shares that they have been the victim of sexual misconduct, mandated reporting, what support and interim measures are available to students who report to the Title IX Coordinator, what confidentiality means in this context and how we are looking to change our campus culture through bystander intervention.
+This training focuses on what UM employees need to know about Title IX and student sexual misconduct.
+It outlines the University's Discrimination Policy and Procedures for a University investigation, how to respond if a student shares that they have been the victim of sexual misconduct, mandated reporting, what support and interim measures are available to students who report to the Title IX Coordinator, what confidentiality means in this context and how we are looking to change our campus culture through bystander intervention.

 Workplace Safety is everyone's responsibility at UM.
-Whether it's dealing with difficult customers and de-escalating conflicts or preventing the number one crime on campus, theft, this workshop will provide tips and tools to help you be safe.
-Come learn how the University of Montana Police Department (UMPD) promotes reducing crime and improving safety on campus.
+Whether it's dealing with difficult customers and de-escalating conflicts or preventing the number one crime on campus, theft, this workshop provides tips and tools to help you be safe.
+Learn how the University of Montana Police Department (UMPD) promotes reducing crime and improving safety on campus.

 Please check back for information about the next session of Workplace Safety.